DriftingDev/talent/README.md

 - Artists can look at ticket sales for upcoming and past shows.
 - Artists can access producer information for the company.

+__STRETCH FEATURES__

+- The application will SMS artists an hour before their show begins.
+- Producers can send emails from the application using mailto and mailgun
+- Producers can enter their Red61 login details which will give them the ability to;
+  - Populate the database with venues and shows
+  - Create a door list for a particular show

 __Target Audience__

 Talent is designed to be used by event producers/organisers to better share data between themselves and artists.
 While artists are integral to the platform in its current iteration, and they certainly have access to information also in the expanded version of the platform, the platform itself was designed with the producers in mind first and foremost.
 It was also developed in conjunction with two producers running Adelaide Fringe shows for 2021.

 __Tech Stack__

 - Node.js: Node was used as the server side, out of browser JS environment.